 After arriving in a place walkable to the city center, we took a parking place in Arkady Wrocławskie.
-A shopping mall near the railway, not too far from the Town Hall, approximately 1 kilometers aways.
+A shopping mall near the railway, not too far from the Town Hall, about 1 kilometer away.

 We walk til this park where you can see the statue of the famous King of Poland Boleslaw Chrobry.